Categorifying Biquandle Brackets: Biquandle Bracket Homology

 \begin{definition} If $C = (C^i)_{i \in \bbZ}$ is a cochain complex of $H$-graded $S$-modules, we can \emph{shift the index} of $C$ by an integer $j$ and obtain a new cochain complex $C[j]$.
 Again, the underlying complex structure is the same aside from this shift, we simply have $C[j]^i = C^{i-j}$, and the differential maps are shifted accordingly.

-Note that we will also use the notation $C\{h\}$ to denote a cochain complex derived from $C$ by shifting the internal grading of each $H$-graded $S$-module in $C$ by the element $h \in H$.
+We will also use the notation $C\{h\}$ to denote a cochain complex derived from $C$ by shifting the grading of each $H$-graded $S$-module in $C$ by the element $h \in H$.
+That is, if $C = (C^i)_{i \in \bbZ}$, then $C\{h\} = (C^i\{h\})_{i \in \bbZ}$.
 So $\{ h \}$ always corresponds to a shift of the $H$-grading by the group element $h$, and $[j]$ always corresponds to a shift of the index of the complex by the integer $j$. \end{definition}

 Note that for any complex $C$ and any $h \in H$ and $j \in \bbZ$, we have